api-platform/docs/schema-generator/configuration.md

         # Is the ID writable?
 Only applicable if "generationStrategy" is "uuid".
         writable:             false

+        # Set to "child" to generate the id on the child class, and "parent" to use the parent class instead.
+        onClass:              child # One of "child"; "parent"

     # Generate interfaces and use Doctrine's Resolve Target Entity feature
     useInterface:         false